jerryhgladinet/docs/admin/source/chapter04.rst

     You can further limit the sharing to some domain instead of random email.
 For example, if your primary collaboration target is with ACME corporation and you can limit the sharing to your domain and also ACME domain.

+**"Only allow sending shares to the specified domain(s) (i.e. company.com;company1.com)"**

+    When it is set, the external sharing can only be shared to the white-list of email domains (which represent external partners, clients and etc)

 **“Default folder to store attachments from Outlook plugin (/folder/subfolder)”**